AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Evaluation

 \parabf{Developer Feedback.} During our bug-finding process, we received extensive positive feedback from developers.
 For example, Firefox maintainers reached out to learn about \tool and commented: \begin{quotebox} ``Thank you for reporting all these correctness bugs in SpiderMonkey!
-High quality bug reports and we noticed many great findings :)'' \end{quotebox} Wasmtime maintainers expressed interest in potentially applying \tool in the CI pipeline and noted: \begin{quotebox} ``Thanks for a really high quality bug report! \ldots\ plus the nice regression test \ldots'' \end{quotebox} The maintainers of FreeType suggest running \tool on unfuzzed code paths to find additional interesting bugs not covered by fuzzing.
-This highlights the potential of \tool as a complement to fuzzing thanks to its ability to easily cover more code paths.
+High quality bug reports and we noticed many great findings :)'' \end{quotebox} Wasmtime maintainers expressed interest in potentially applying \tool in their CI pipeline and noted: \begin{quotebox} ``Thanks for a really high quality bug report! \ldots\ plus the nice regression test \ldots'' \end{quotebox} The maintainers of FreeType suggested running \tool on unfuzzed code paths to find additional interesting bugs not covered by fuzzing.
+This highlights its potential as a complement to fuzzing thanks to its ability to easily cover more code paths.
 For several bugs in OpenSSL, developers explicitly requested that the \poc generated by \tool be added as a regression test.
+Notably, two reported bugs were classified as intended behavior, but our reports helped developers revise the documentation; these two are not included in \autoref{tab:bugs}.